 The RVTPO is responsible for actively involving all affected parties in an open, cooperative, and collaborative process that provides meaningful opportunities to influence transportation decisions.
-Public review and comment is required at key decision points; specifically, the Long-Range Multimodal Transportation Plan, the Transportation Improvement Program, and the Public Participation Plan (Table 1).
-Note that this is different than previous legislation which required a public comment period on the final draft of the plan.
-Today's planning efforts incorporate opportunities for public involvement at various stages of the process.
+In the past, federal legislation required a public comment period on the final draft of a document, but now, planning efforts incorporate opportunities for public participation earlier and more frequently in the planning process.
+At a minimum, the public has opportunities to participate in the Long-Range Multimodal Transportation Plan, the Transportation Improvement Program, and the Public Participation Plan (Table 1).

+Table 1.
+Planning efforts with opportunities for public participation